-Before you undergo top surgery, you will have a thorough consultation with your surgeon to fulfil certain prerequisites.
+Before you undergo top surgery, you will have thorough consultations with your surgeon to fulfil certain prerequisites.
 Your doctor will screen and diagnose your mental and physical health status and if you have any medical comorbidities.
-It includes:
+This includes:

 - Evaluate your personal and family medical history

 - A general physical examination that includes all your reproductive system assessment, cardiac, respiratory, or gastrointestinal system assessment.